tjweisman/geometry_tools/geometry_tools/frontpage_doc.md

 triangle_rep = coxeter.TriangleGroup((2,3,7)).hyperbolic_rep()
 ```

-We can draw the reflection walls for the group:
+We can draw the reflection walls for the group using the `drawtools` subpackage:

 ```python
 # find the fixed points at infinity for the generating reflections